jacobtread/Pond/README.md

 your code on your local computer without having to execute it on a ducky.

 ## 🐵 Upcoming Features
-- Repeat key word (For repeating a block of code nth amount of times)
 - Editor improvements (Hotkeys etc etc)
 - Case-insensitive key names